Icinga/icinga2/doc/3-monitoring-basics.md

       assign where service.name == "ping4"
     }

+### <a id="disable-renotification"></a> Disable Re-notifications

+If you prefer to be notified only once, you can disable re-notifications by setting the `interval` attribute to `0`.

+    apply Notification "notify-once" to Service {
+      import "generic-notification"

+      command = "mail-notification"
+      users = [ "icingaadmin" ]

+      interval = 0 // disable re-notification

+      assign where service.name == "ping4"
+    }

 ### <a id="notification-filters-state-type"></a> Notification Filters by State and Type

 If there are no notification state and type filter attributes defined at the `Notification`